-Owners who hold NPDES general, individual and/or multisector permits shall provide either a copy of such permit or the permit number assigned to them by TDEC to the director no later than 60 calendar days after issuance of the permit.
+Owners who hold NPDES general, individual and/or multisector permits shall provide either a copy of such permit or the permit number assigned to them by the state department of environment and conservation to the director no later than 60 calendar days after issuance of the permit.
 Secs.
 38-200--38-224.
 Reserved.